rogerespinosamorros/WeatherPredictionAustralia/README.md

 ---

-## 📂 Project Structure
+## 📂 Project structure

 weatherPredictionAustralia/
-├── data/ # Raw and processed datasets
+- data/ — Raw and processed datasets
-├── notebooks/ # Jupyter notebooks for exploration and modeling ├── src/ # Python scripts for data processing and modeling ├── models/ # Saved models and metrics
+- notebooks/ — Jupyter notebooks for exploration and modeling
+- src/ — Python scripts for data processing and modeling
+- models/ — Saved models and metrics
-├── outputs/ # Visualizations and reports
+- outputs/ — Visualizations and reports
-└── docs/ # References and documentation
+- docs/ — References and documentation

 ---